mantellian/chargriller-980-controller/README.md

 | 12V to 3.3V Buck Converter    | Power for ESP32       | LM2596 or equivalent                             |
 | Panel Connectors / Grommets   | Wiring connections    | Will aim for weather resistance                  |
 | 3D Printed Enclosure         | Protects everything   | Printed in PETG or ASA                            |

+---

+## A Note from Me

+Just a heads up — I’m not a programmer.
+I’ve done a few simple ESPHome and Tasmota projects in the past, but nothing this complex.
+I’m figuring things out as I go and using **AI** to help guide the process.

+If you're following along, feel free to fork this repo, open issues, or share suggestions.
+And if you're better at coding or electronics than I am (which you probably are), feel free to help fix my mistakes.

+---

+## 📅 Current Status

+- [x] GitHub repo set up
+- [x] `.gitignore` added for ESPHome
+- [x] README started
+- [ ] Wiring and pinout documentation
+- [ ] Firmware prototype (ESPHome and/or Arduino)
+- [ ] 3D printed enclosure design